On the large-scale geometry of graph braid groups via cubical structures: Applications to 2 -braid groups over bunches of grapes

-a loop in \(\cI_{\le2}(UP_2(\graf))\) without backtracking.
-Such a loop cannot be freely homotopic to a constant path, and the claim follows. \end{proof}
+This yields a loop in \(\cI_{2}(UP_2(\graf))\) without backtracking.
+Since a non-backtracking loop in a graph cannot be null-homotopic, the claim follows. \end{proof}

-We say that a graph \(\graf'\) \emph{leaf-respectingly embeds} into a graph \(\graf\) if there is a combinatorial embedding \(\graf'\to\graf\), which sends leaves of \(\graf'\) to leaves of \(\graf\).
-We are interested in such embeddings of the following stems into the stem \(\sfT\): \begin{definition} \begin{itemize} \item An \emph{affine Dynkin diagram} \(\tilde\sfD_n\) for \(n\ge 5\) is a tree with two trivalent vertices, four leaves, and \(n-5\) bivalent vertices, such that the length between trivalent vertices is exactly \(n-4\).
-See \Cref{figure:affine dynkin diagram}. \item A \emph{tripod} of type \((a,b,c)\) for some \(a,b,c\ge 1\) is a tree with one trivalent vertex, three leaves, and \((a+b+c-6)\) bivalent vertices, such that the lengths between the trivalent vertex and leaves are \(a,b\), and \(c\).
+We say that a graph \(\grafl'\) \emph{leaf-respectingly embeds} into a graph \(\grafl\) if there is an embedding \(\grafl'\hookrightarrow\grafl\) that maps leaves of \(\grafl'\) to leaves of \(\grafl\).
+We are specifically interested in leaf-respecting embeddings of the following stems into the stem \(\sfT\): \begin{definition} \begin{itemize} \item An \emph{affine Dynkin diagram} \(\tilde\sfD_n\) (\(n\ge 5\)) is a tree with exactly two trivalent vertices and four leaves.
+The remaining \(n-5\) vertices are bivalent such that the length between the trivalent vertices is \(n-4\).
+See \Cref{figure:affine dynkin diagram}. \item A \emph{tripod} of type \((a,b,c)\) (\(a,b,c\ge 1\)) is a tree with exactly one trivalent vertex and three leaves such that the lengths of the paths from the trivalent vertex to the three leaves are \(a,\, b\), and \(c\), respectively.
 See \Cref{figure:tripod}. \end{itemize} \end{definition}